LucasBassetti/react-simple-chatbot/README.md

 1. [Seth Loh Website](https://github.com/lackdaz/lackdaz.github.io) - Personal website of Seth Loh ([demo](https://www.sethloh.com))

+Built something with `react-simple-chatbot`?
+Submit a PR and add it to this list!

 ## How to Contribute

 Please check the [contributing guide](https://github.com/LucasBassetti/react-simple-chatbot/blob/master/contributing.md)